-This website initially belonged to the Arts House in Singapore.
-The Arts House is an arts and heritage venue which was opened in March 2004 and opens doors to visitors who love to get inspired by arts and want to get connected to the various works of arts or with the artistes themselves or art organizations.
-The venue of the heritage center is located in what used be a parliaments house before and is managed by Old Parliament House Limited.
+This website initially belonged to the Art House in Singapore.
+The Arts House is an arts and heritage venue; which was opened in March 2004 and opens doors to visitors who love to get inspired by arts and want to get connected to the various works of arts or with the artistes themselves or art organizations.
+However, the venue of the heritage center is located in what used be a parliaments house before and is managed by Old Parliament House Limited.

-The center offers a diverse mix of contemporary visual and performing arts, encompassing music, theatre and dance, visual art and fashion design; a film program which blends works of Asian film-makers with foreign art house films; and entertaining menu of cabarets, improvisational theatre, and themed parties.
+The center offers a diverse mix of contemporary visual and performing arts, encompassing music, theatre as well as dance, visual art and fashion design; a film program that blends works of Asian film-makers with foreign art house films; and entertaining menu of cabarets, improvisational theatre; along with themed parties.
 Activities extend outdoors with street theatre, outdoor concerts and visual arts markets.

-Come into close encounter with some of finest photographers and painters in Singapore and the region as you enter The Arts House.
+Come into close encounter with some of finest photographers and painters in Singapore; and the region as you enter The Art House.
 The Photo Gallery occupies the front corridor, just before entry into the foyer/ box office.

 Take a walk down memory lane with old film posters and memorabilia of Singapore’s screen history in our Film Gallery situated on the inner corridor of the ground floor of the main building.